Tarasios of Constantinople: Divorce of Constantine VI

 About a decade later, Tarasios became involved in a new controversy.
 In January 795, Emperor Constantine VI divorced his wife, Maria of Amnia, and Tarasios reluctantly condoned the divorce.
 The monks were scandalised by the patriarch's consent.
 The leaders of the protest, Abbot Plato of Sakkoudion and his nephew Theodore the Studite, were exiled, but the uproar continued.
 Much of the anger was directed at Tarasios for allowing the subsequent marriage of the emperor to Theodote to take place, although he had refused to officiate.
-Under severe pressure from Theodore, Tarasios excommunicated the priest who had conducted Constantine's second marriage.
+Under severe pressure from Theodore the Studite, Tarasios excommunicated the priest who had conducted Constantine's second marriage.

 End of Patriarchate

 Tarasios continued to loyally serve the subsequent imperial regimes of Irene and Nikephoros I. The patriarch's reputation suffered from criticism of his alleged tolerance of simony.
 On the other hand, his pliability proved most welcome to three very different monarchs and accounts for Tarasios' continuation in office until his death.
-The later selections of the laymen Nikephoros and Photios as patriarchs may have been in part inspired by the example set by Tarasios.
+The later selections of the laymen Nikephoros I of Constantinople and Photios I of Constantinople as patriarchs may have been in part inspired by the example set by Tarasios.

 Sainthood

 Though some later scholars have been critical of what they perceive as Tarasios' weakness before imperial power, he continues to be revered in the Eastern Orthodox Churches for his defence of the use of icons, and his struggle for the peace and unity of the Church.
-His feast day is celebrated on February 25 by the Eastern Orthodox and Byzantine-rite Catholic churches and on February 18 by Roman-rite Catholics.
-(This date on the Julian Calendar at present corresponds to March 10 on the Gregorian Calendar).
+His feast day is celebrated on 25 February by the Eastern Orthodox and Byzantine Rite Eastern Catholic Churches (This date on the Julian Calendar at present corresponds to 10 March in common years and 9 March in leap years on the Gregorian Calendar) and on 18 February by Latin Church Catholics.